drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ##### S-H spice model
 The SAR architecture comprises a sample and hold (S-H) circuit followed by a comparator and DAC which are operated by internal logic to implement the successive approximation algorithm.
 The S-H circuit is seen by the driving circuitry as the input to the ADC.

 The following models the sample and hold as a switched capacitor network.
 For illustration, we use an ideal voltage source as the input.
 C1 is the sampling capacitor, S1 is the switch that connects C1 to the input, and S1 is controlled by the clock V1.
 When S1 opens, the voltage on C1 is converted to a digital representation by the SAR engine.
-The during which S1 is closed, is called the sampling window.
+The time during which S1 is closed, is called the sampling window.
 <figure align="center">
 <img src="Images/Sampling_ADC_Bare_circuit.jpg" width="65%">
 <img src="Images/Sampling_ADC_Bare_traces.jpg" width="65%">